cj/opal-webpack/README.md

 #### Opal version

 When you `require 'opal'` in any asset, this loader will use the version of Opal bundled with this tool. opal/mini, opal/full are not supported.
 Currently Opal 0.9.2 is bundled with the tool.
+Unlike previous versions, it's all or none.
+You cannot (and should not given rapid Opal development) mix a compiler version with a different runtime.

 #### OPAL_LOAD_PATH